carboncoop/emonpi/docs/SD-card-build-docker.md

 	sudo rm /etc/fake-hwclock.data
 	sudo ln -s /home/pi/data/fake-hwclock.data /etc/fake-hwclock.data

-In order to force a correct fake-hwclock load/save at boot/shutdown with the use of our RW partition we need to overload the provided systemd service file.
+In order to force a correct fake-hwclock load/save at boot/shutdown with the use of our RW partition we need to overload the provided systemd service file so that it waits until the file systems have been setup so it can correctly read the file.
 Copy the following into /etc/systemd/system/fake-hwclock.service:

 	[Unit]
 	Description=Restore / save the current clock